luchsonice/2024_MLOps_1/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:
+In the is project we have all runed the code locally, and help each other with both writing and debugging code. <br />

-s194369: was in charge of initial setup (including cookiecutter, code and Weights and Biases and github), Compute Engine (training models/ sweeps), Continous Integration (Cloud Build, Container Regsitry and Cloud Run) and report writing.
+s194369: was in charge of initial setup (including cookiecutter, code and Weights and Biases and github), Compute Engine (training models/ sweeps), Continous Integration (Cloud Build, Container Regsitry and Cloud Run) and report writing. <br />
-s194340:
+s194340: <br />
-s194331:
+s194331: <br />
-s194349:
+s194349: Mainly the report, work on github actions and version control.
+Good coding practice, as well as the initinal docker image.
+Also helped with deploying the model.